spencerm89/hysteresis3/inst/doc/index.md

 ![plot of chunk retention](figure/retention1.png) ![plot of chunk retention](figure/retention2.png) ![plot of chunk retention](figure/retention3.png)

 Finally the phase.angle, $\phi$, changes the location of points along the loop, but does not change the form of the loop itself.
-When phase.angle is zero the loop starting point is also the saturation point.
+When phase.angle is zero, the loop starting point is also the saturation point.

 ```r
 opts_chunk$set(out.extra = "style=\"display:block; margin: auto\"", fig.align = "center")